Specialty Training Programme Information

 - Rotating around the majority of specialties as a student or trainee offers you unique opportunities for career exploration.
 Use that time wisely to find out all you can about different specialties.
 See our Information Interviews guide for suggestions of what questions to ask.

 - Use Sci59.
 The Specialty Choice Inventory is an online careers interest inventory designed to measure people's preferences to the 59 most common specialties recognised by GMC (including General Practice!).
-It can be accessed at: http://sci59.open.ac.uk/ It matches an individual's personal and professional characteristics and aspirations to appropriate specialty choices and provides the user with suggestions for further research and career information gathering.
-Sci59 Online is intended to be used alongside a host of other sources of information and opinions from, among others, colleagues, family, friends, mentors, supervisors and providers of education.
+It can be accessed at: http://sci.cenmedic.co.uk/.
+It aims to match an individual's personal and professional characteristics and aspirations to appropriate specialty choices and provides the user with suggestions for further research and career information gathering.
+Sci59 is intended to be used alongside a host of other sources of information and support from others, such as colleagues, family, friends, mentors, supervisors and providers of education.
 Please note that you must be working as a Foundation or Specialty trainee in the East Midlands to access this resource via us.
 If you are a member of the BMA it can also be accessed via their careers service.
-For further information download our Sci-59 user guide and/or to request a username and password contact firstname.lastname@example.org.
+For further information download our Sci-59 user guide and/or to request a username and password contact email@example.com.

 - Explore the Medical Careers Website.
 It offers a wide-range of information including comprehensive guides to all the specialties, information on application to specialty, further details on interviews and selection centre stations as well as a link to FAQs.